arnabjena007/Colora/README.md

 ## Design

-Pastelle is designed to provide a calm editing experience without unnecessary visual clutter.
+Colora is designed to provide a calm editing experience without unnecessary visual clutter.

 The interface uses: